joe-warrington/gddp/README.md

 # GDDP

 Generalized dual dynamic programming (GDDP) tool written in Python.
-This tool creates lower bounds on a given control problem's optimal value function using the Benders decomposition approach developed in [PAPER].
+This tool creates lower bounds on a given control problem's optimal value function using the Benders decomposition approach developed in [1].

 ## Getting Started

-Make a system, either by specifying a system's dynamics via a model_dict, or by calling on one of the preset systems hard-coded in the definition of class System.
+Make a system, either by specifying a system's dynamics via a `model_dict`, or by calling on one of the preset systems hard-coded in the definition of class `System`.

 ```
 from gddp import System, VFApproximator
 sys1 = System(name='Simple 1D system', model_preset='1D')
 ```

-The System object carried not only the dynamics and constraints of the system itself, but also the stage cost function and discount factor.
+The `System` object carried not only the dynamics and constraints of the system itself, but also the stage cost function and discount factor.

-You can now pass this system to a value function approximator, and create an approximation of the problem's value function:
+You can now pass this system to a `VFApproximator` object, and create an approximation of the problem's value function:

 ```
 vfa = VFApproximator(system=sys1)